Contribution Guide

 • clone the project in your working directory

-git clone https://github.com/konfuzio-ai/document-ai-python-sdk.git
+git clone https://github.com/konfuzio-ai/konfuzio-sdk.git

 • go inside the project folder

-cd document-ai-python-sdk
+cd konfuzio-sdk

 • Install a project in editable mode (i.e. setuptools “develop mode”) from the current project path.
+If you want to install a lightweight instance of the SDK, use the following command:

 pip install -e .[dev]

-• initialize the connection to create an .env file that stores your credentials to later connect to the host of the Konfuzio Server
+• Initialize the connection to create an .env file that stores your credentials to later connect to the host of the Konfuzio Server:

 konfuzio_sdk init

-• create a branch to work that allows you to create a pull request later on
+• Create a branch to work that allows you to create a pull request later on:

 git checkout -b new_branch